Engee documentation

 Details

-Select the type of damping force parameterization: polynomial or look-up table.
+Choose the type of parameterization of the damping force: a polynomial or a search table.

 Values